ThorNolan/MySQL-Bamazon/README.md

 ## How to Deploy the App:

-This app requires MySQL database in order to run.
+This app requires a functional MySQL database to connect to in order to run.
 If you do not have MySQL already downloaded, you will need to download it before proceeding ([download can be found here](https://dev.mysql.com/doc/refman/5.6/en/installing.html)).
 Once you have a database and have established a connection to it, you can run the code found in [schema.sql](schema.sql) in your MySQL workbench to populate your database with products.
-Now you can move on to the next steps:
+The app also relies on Node.js for it's server environment, which can be downloaded [here](https://nodejs.org/en/).
+Now you're ready to move on to the next steps:

 1. Clone this repository down to your machine: https://github.com/ThorNolan/MySQL-Bamazon.git

 2. Run `npm install` in your command line to download the required packages

+3. Run either the customer or manager JavaScript file ⤵️

+## Two options: Customer and Manager Views

+**_Customer view:_**

-3. At the command prompt, enter `node bamazonCustomer.js`, which will bring up the prompt asking you what you would like to do.
+1. At the command prompt, enter `node bamazonCustomer.js`, which will bring up the prompt asking you what you would like to do.

+2. Customers can view all available products, and choose which one they would like to buy.
+To do this, they will be prompted to enter the ID number of the item and the quantity.

+3. If they enter a number higher than the remaining stock of the product, they will be prompted to enter a different amount.

+**_Manager view:_**

+1. At the command prompt, enter `node bamazonManager.js`, which will give you a selection of four _managerial_ tasks to choose from.

+2. Managers can view all products currently for sale, view low stock items (anything with less than 5 units remaining in the database), add stock to any existing item, and add an entirely new product into the database.

+3. The database will be updated dynamically based on which choice the user has made, so product stock will be adjusted based on previous actions.

 ## Technologies Used:

 + Logic for the app was written with **JavaScript**.

-+ **MySQL** for database storage and management.
++ **MySQL** for database storage and manipulation.

 + **Node.JS** for the app's server environment.